buildthenmarket/Health-and-Fitness/AVOID/Emulsifiers, preservatives and additives.md

+# Emulsifiers, preservatives and additives

+Try to stay away from processed foods, and eat fresh, organic and raw food instead.

 ## Butylated Hydroxyanisole (BHA)

 Butylated Hydroxyanisole (BHA) is a synthetic antioxidant commonly used as a preservative in various products, including: